Last Updated on

 How kids see the world in childhood has a lasting impression.
-As their primary guides, how we explain things through our actions, judgements, and perceptions really does matter.
+As their primary guides, how we explain things through our actions, judgments, and perceptions really does matter.
 In his book, Learned Optimism: How to Change Your Mind and Your Life, Martin Seligman, Ph.D., explains that “a person’s explanatory style influences the way other people perceive him, disposing them to work against him or with him.
 And it affects physical health.
 Explanatory style develops in childhood.
 The optimism or pessimism then is fundamental.”

 Seligman points out that we don’t want to sugarcoat hardships, however.
 We live in a world where hardship and crisis happen.
-If we can minimize our judgements and respond to situations with an overall approach of optimism, our children will learn to observe, connect with, and grow from the world and each new situation, rather than view these moments as potential threats.
+If we can minimize our judgments and respond to situations with an overall approach of optimism, our children will learn to observe, connect with, and grow from the world and each new situation, rather than view these moments as potential threats.

 When we come from a place of optimism, responding to disappointments and problems as opportunities, we see amazing results: